mysteriumnetwork/tequilapi-webapp-tutorial/README.md

 ## Webapp creation

-1. We will start by going to the root of our project and running the create-react-app utility with the typescript option using `npx create-react-app --template typescript frontend`.
+1. Let's start by going to the root of our project and running the create-react-app utility with the typescript option using `npx create-react-app --template typescript frontend`.
 This will create a new react project called frontend.

 2. Now, to install our dependencies we will use:
  - `yarn add mysterium-vpn-js`: to install the mysterium-vpn-js npm package
  - `yarn add @material-ui/core`: for style, so our web app is not ugly.
  - `yarn add @material-ui/icons`: for the refresh, start, and stop icons.

-3. We will make a very simple web app that will allow us to add nodes, see some stats and be able to turn the wireguard service on and off.
+3. We will create a very simple web app that will allow us to add nodes, see some stats and be able to turn the wireguard service on and off.
 To do so we will just modify the `App.tsx` file.
 We will start creating some variables to store our data.
 First, we will create a list of all our nodes addresses, a map to store the data of each node, and some helper functions to manipulate them:

 ```ts
   const [nodes, setNodes] = useState<Map<string,nodeData>>(new Map())